ACCEPTED CORPS MEMBERS

 We strive to guarantee every Corps member a placement.
 However, it is possible that due to unanticipated factors such as budgetary constraints on our agency partners, placement may be in a different agency than originally assigned.

 Children’s Corps members are expected to secure their own housing arrangements.
-Many Corps members meet with one another before and during the Summer Training Academy and connect with those who are seeking housing as well.
+Many Corps members meet with one another before and during the Children’s Corps Training Academy and connect with those who are seeking housing as well.
 Upon acceptance, you can work with staff members and other incoming Corps members to find housing.

 Having a driver’s license is not mandatory but can be useful.
 Depending on where you are placed, you may be asked to transport children and families to and from various destinations.